What is HIDDEN Rookwood Sculptures?

 My work needs electricity, is there mains power accessible on the Sculpture Walk?

+Most areas of the Sculpture Walk DO NOT have mains power.
 There are only two sites with mains power, so we recommend that artists incorporate solar power into their proposal if electricity is required.

 Can I propose to put my work next to a grave?